PowerShell/PowerShell/docs/testing-guidelines/WritingPesterTests.md

 In the Azure DevOps Windows CI, we run two different passes:

 - The pass with exclusion of `RequireAdminOnWindows` tagged tests.
-- The pass where only `RequireAdminOnWindows` tagged tests are being tested.
+- The pass where only `RequireAdminOnWindows` tagged tests are being executed.

 In each case, tests are executed with appropriate privileges.

 Tests that need to be run with sudo **on Unix systems** must be additionally marked with `RequireSudoOnUnix` Pester tag.

-`RequireSudoOnUnix` tag is mutually exclusive to all other tags like `CI`, `Feature`, etc. (which are ignored when `RequireSudoOnUnix` is present).
+`RequireSudoOnUnix` tag takes precedence over all other tags like `CI`, `Feature`, etc. (which are ignored when `RequireSudoOnUnix` is present).
 Tests tagged with `RequireSudoOnUnix` will run as a separate pass for any Unix test.

 ## Selected Features